-Effective March 5, 2020 the following directors were re-appointed to the Board of Directors of the Corporation for a term of office ending March 5, 2022, each continuing to serve until a respective successor director is appointed: David McFadden (as Chair of the Board), Tamara Kronis, Juliana Lam, Michael Nobrega, Mary Ellen Richardson, Howard Wetston, and Heather Zordel.

-Brian Chu resigned from the Board of Directors of the Corporation effective March 5, 2020.
+Effective March 5, 2020, the following directors were re-appointed to the Board of Directors of the Corporation for a term of office ending March 5, 2022, each continuing to serve until a respective successor director is appointed: David McFadden (as Chair of the Board), Tamara Kronis, Juliana Lam, Michael Nobrega, Mary Ellen Richardson, Howard Wetston, and Heather Zordel.
+Effective November 27, 2020, Michael Eubanks was appointed to the Board of Directors of the Corporation for a term of office ending March 5, 2022, or until the effective date of the appointment of a successor director.
+Effective January 1, 2021, the current City Councillor Directors, Deputy Mayor Stephen Holyday, Deputy Mayor Denzil Minnan-Wong and Councillor Paul Ainslie, were each re-appointed for a term expiring on November 14, 2022 or until the appointment of their respective successors.